Fancy Breeds and Racing Homers

 name derived from Antwerp) were used, highfliers in different

-colors, e.g. Cumulets.
+colors, e.g. white Cumulets.
 In Liege besides owls a white highflyer

 variant of the 'Anversois' with reddish neck was prominent